LAKE HADLOCK ASSOCIATION, INC.

 ARTICLE VI – DUES

 The dues shall be established by the Board of Directors and any changes to the dues structure must be approved by a majority vote of the full members attending the annual meeting.
-The membership year is from July 1 through June 30 of the following year.
-Any dues received by the Treasurer between March 1 and June 30 shall be applied to the next year’s dues.
+The membership year is from January 1 through December 31 of each year.

 ARTICLE VII – AMENDING THE BY-LAWS